 A local militia blockhouse.
 Undetermined location.

-A 480-foot square Federal fort, with five blockhouses.
-This fort was later destroyed.
+Only a single stockaded blockhouse was originally built in 1789.
+By 1790 it was 480-foot square, with five blockhouses.
 It was once the headquarters for Generals Harmar, St. Clair, and Wayne.
-A single blockhouse was previously at this site in 1789.
 Replaced by Newport Barracks across the river in Kentucky.
 The powder magazine was uncovered in the 1950's.
-A monument is located at 3rd Street and Sycamore Street.
+A monument is/was located at 3rd Street and Sycamore Street.
+In 1998 a new monument was located on Fourth Street at the former Guilford School.
 Exhibits of the fort are also located at the Cincinnati Museum Center at 1301 Western Ave..

 Cincinnati Civil War Camps and Defenses